microsoft/playwright/docs/src/api/class-playwrightassertions.md

 # class: PlaywrightAssertions

-The [PlaywrightAssertions] class provides convenience methods for creating assertions that will wait until the expected condition is met.
+Playwright gives you Web-First Assertions with convenience methods for creating assertions that will wait and retry until the expected condition is met.

 Consider the following example: